 Stop the Wildfire Before it Starts

-As powerful as we as humans consider ourselves, when things like fire come to call it’s like Nature’s wrath.
+As powerful as we as humans consider ourselves, when things like fire come to call it’s like Mother Nature’s wrath.
 We have few weapons other than time, hope, and manpower once an ember is lit.
 So much is to be said for prevention — before the vacation turns into apocalyptic ashes falling around your picnic area!

 While camping, be extra careful about your fire.
 Listen if restrictions are in place — not only could you be fined or asked to leave, you might also end up paying for a multi-million dollar firefight if your campfire escapes.
 If it’s dry, maybe PB&J sandwiches can trump hot dogs for dinner.